uk-national-parking-platform/uk-national-parking-platform.github.io/index.md

 The NPP can form a central and cost-efficient component of a local authority’s parking technology infrastructure, enabling the supply of open data to app providers and enhancing the Council’s customer service with the involvement of the Council’s existing suppliers.
 It offers:
 * Reduced requirement for payment equipment - improved customer experience and more choice encourage greater use of cashless payment
 * Simplified procurement as the requirement for, and cost of, public procurement of payment providers is removed, and supplier lock-in avoided
+* A simple way of publishing details of parking locations in an open data platform
 * Inexpensive set up and operation (for all sizes of Council) and a reduced cost of collecting parking revenues
 * Single, auditable session payment schedule from all payment providers
 * Secure environment where Councils own and control the data